WikiMANNia/MediaWiki-Extension-WimaAdvertising/README.md

 For Skins MonoBook and Vector in REL1_35 and REL1_36 see these [Hacks](https://www.mediawiki.org/wiki/Extension:WimaAdvertising#Hacks).

 ## Version history

+1.0.0

-* 1.0 - First public release
+- First public release

+2.0.0

-* 2.0 - GoogleAdSense functionality added.
+- GoogleAdSense functionality added.

+2.0.1

-* 2.0.1 - Support added for REL1_37 and for 'mobile'.
+- Support added for REL1_37 and for 'mobile'.
-* - Avoid warning: Use of "$skin->getUser()->isLoggedIn()" instead of "!$skin->getUser()->isAnon()".
+- Avoid warning: Use of `$skin->getUser()->isLoggedIn()` instead of `!$skin->getUser()->isAnon()`.

+2.0.2

-* 2.0.2 - Support added for skin 'minerva'.
+- Support for skin 'minerva' added.

+2.0.3

-* 2.0.3 - Support added for REL1_23.
+- Support for REL1_23 added.

+2.1.0

-* 2.1 - Support for skin 'vector-2022' added.
+- Support for skin 'vector-2022' added.

+2.2.0

-* 2.2 - Support for skin 'timeless' and 'fallback' added.
+- Support for skin 'timeless' and 'fallback' added.